Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 Good luck with that.

 The British plan made sense from a command table.
-The trouble is, the best-laid plans of mice and men often go awry.
+The trouble is, the best-laid plans of mice and men often go sideways.

 The backcountry was difficult to control because it was spread out, heavily local, and shaped by relationships that no British officer could fully understand.
 Formal authority thinned out quickly away from the major towns.
 Local militia leaders often had more immediate power than distant officials.
 Terrain could hide armed men.
 Roads were limited, and news traveled through rumor as much as official order.